 LORI is a graduate of Stuyvesant High School and Hunter College.
 At Stuyvesant, she began building the foundation of her career as a school teacher by teaching reading fundamentals to first-graders at the local elementary school.
-She then attended Boston University, where she continued to enrich her experience as an educator, teaching English to students in Boston’s public schools.
-Lori is a licensed NYC school teacher and the lead teacher at a Head Start program.
-While attending Stuyvesant, she taught local elementary school students how to use early literacy skills to read.
+She then attended Boston University, where she continued to enrich her skills as an educator, teaching English and early literacy to students in Boston’s public schools.
+Lori is a licensed NYC school teacher with diverse experience as both the lead teacher at a Head Start program and Summer Director of My Little Language Montessori School.
 She was Vice President of the Stuyvesant Chapter of Aspira of New York, a multicultural youth leadership development organization.
-In addition to being inducted into National Honor Societies from ARISTA to Psi Chi, Lori has participated in annual Biomedical Research Conferences in Dallas and Atlanta as well as Hunter College Honors Week, where she presented academic research investigating Motivational Interviewing as a therapeutic intervention.
+In addition to being inducted into National Honor Societies from ARISTA to Psi Chi, Lori has participated in Annual Biomedical Research Conferences in Dallas and Atlanta as well as Hunter College Honors Week, where she presented academic research investigating Motivational Interviewing as a therapeutic intervention.
 After excelling in Statistics for the Behavioral Sciences and Quantitative Research Methods, Lori became a Teaching Assistant and National Institutes of Health-sponsored Research Fellow at Hunter College.
 While earning her BA in psychology, she conducted and analyzed behavioral research which she went on to present at the New England Science Symposium at Harvard Medical School.
 She has published written work as an intern, writing feature articles for the NY Post Entertainment Department, as an undergraduate researching “Attitudes Toward Rockefeller Drug Laws, Demographics as Predictor Variables” and, later, as a Columbia University Post-Baccalaureate Research Education Program (PREP) Scholar investigating desensitization to violent media using functional MRI at the College of Physicians & Surgeons.
 When she’s not tutoring at Kweller, Lori enjoys teaching creative movement to preschoolers in her musical early fitness class and she is a certified volunteer at her son’s Catholic school.

 About the Founder: Starting out as a private tutor, with a mother who had been a NYC school teacher for over twenty years, Frances Kweller naturally took to teaching and guiding young students.
 With her mother’s exposure to the failures of the school system and her own students’ continuous criticism of the lack of effective college guidance, Ms. Kweller quickly realized that there was a conspicuous gap in the education system that needed to be addressed.
 Therefore, she chose to pursue education and law with full force, graduating from NYU Steinhardt’s School of Education, with high honors, and Hofstra Law School.
 Shortly after passing the New York State Bar Exam on her first try, Ms. Kweller opened “Kweller Prep,” a one-stop shop to prepare students, as young as age 10, for the challenges of competitive middle and high school entrance exam test taking and college courses.
 Her dream became a reality, and nearly ten years later, Kweller Prep has become a huge success, consistently placing students into the best high schools and colleges in America.
 The company received numerous small business awards and was featured as the New York State SBDC success story (http://www.nyssbdc.org/success/Success/success.aspx?id=282) in 2015.
 Frances Kweller was honored as a distinguished NYU Alumni in 2010 and her biography was featured in WE Magazine for Women in 2014.
 Frances Kweller’s article on Choosing a College Major (http://college.usatoday.com/2014/09/16/viewpoint-choose-your-major-before-choosing-a-college/) was published in USA Today, and she is a proud member of the Tory Burch Foundation for Women Entrepreneurs.
 As of 2016, Kweller Prep employs nearly 40 of the brightest and best tutors in NYC.
 Kweller Prep operates in two locations, Queens and Manhattan, with an international customer base.
 Ms. Kweller’s organization not only provides tutoring and guidance to the students, but also offers parent workshops on the college admissions and scholarship search process.
 Kweller Prep offers summer tours of top colleges, including Harvard, Princeton, Yale, and even specialized high schools such as Stuyvesant.
 Kweller Prep is a 100% certified, women owned business (WBE) and an approved government vendor for after-school, expanded learning time services throughout NYC public schools.
 As someone who was disappointed with how the school system was operating to help smart kids advance, she not only spoke out, but also took action, filling an urgent and unfortunate education gap with emphatic and invaluable dedication.
 As an attorney, Ms. Kweller has vast experience in helping students through serving as their education advocate; she serves her clients with everything from securing adequate test accommodations (enforcing IEP’s and 504 Plans) to providing guidance on pre-professional and detailed course selection processes as students navigate competitive high school and college admissions.
 She is a proud mother of two beautiful daughters (born 15 months apart), wife, dog lover, and the only child of Russian immigrants, also known as the best grandparents ever, “Baboola and Gdeda”.